 “Given the rarity and complexity of his condition, it’s remarkable to see Walter exceeding expectations!”
 Sarah says.

-Children will be able to practise balance, coordination, and motor planning in a safe, structured environment that reflects real-world community spaces.
+With your generous support, Can:Do 4Kids is creating a purpose-built outdoor space that will be vital in helping children with disability, to practise balance, coordination, and motor planning in a safe, structured environment that reflects real-world community spaces.

-The Children’s Outdoor Sensory Play Area
+A New Outdoor Sensory Play Area

 Outdoor play equipment